Diana Nankunda Mutasingwa

 Diana Nankunda Mutasingwa also referred to as Diana Mutasingwa Kagyenyi is a Uganda politician.
-She is the current Cabinet Minister of State in the Office of the Vice President of Uganda.
+She is the current Minister of State in the Office of the Vice President of Uganda.
 Diana became the first Buikwe's minister.
 On May 19, 2021, Mutasingwa Diana Nankunda Kagyenyi was sworn in as the Buikwe District Woman Member of Parliament under the National Resistance Movement political party.
 She replaced Judith Babirye.